nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - The contact you are trying to delete does not exist in your contact list: `Please provide the person's full name as in the existing contact list`.

-### Finding contacts `find`
+### Finding a contact `find`
-You can find all the persons from the contact list with the matching keyword.
+You can find all the persons from the contact list with the matching keywords.

 **Format:** `find n/KEYWORDS_IN_NAME`